harveytriana/TspApproach/README.md

 > With Intel oneApi© and Visual Studio (for now 2019) we can develop Fortran programs with a professional IDE.

+(1) By virtue of excellent collaboration, applying advanced optimization techniques in C#, the result of this can be improved.
+However, the application of these techniques is heterodox to normal coding in C#.
+Read the README document for more information.
+Thanks Tedd.

+(2) Standard coding in C#

-About Python, an executable was created from the Script using Pyinstaller, however the performance is still far from the others.
+(3) About Python, an executable was created from the Script using Pyinstaller, however the performance is still far from the others.
 I would like a Python expert to review the code or other compilation tool, it may be possible to write better code and improve the results.

 The study continues.